SBARTACO/css-style-guide/README.md

 * Use soft indents (spaces).
 * Use 2 characters per indentation level

-Tip: configure your editor to "show invisibles".
-This will allow you to eliminate end-of-line whitespace, eliminate unintended blank-line whitespace, and avoid polluting commits.

-Tip: use an [EditorConfig](http://editorconfig.org/) file (or equivalent) to help maintain the basic whitespace conventions that have been agreed for your code-base.

 <a name="naming"></a>
 ## 3. Naming

-We use a BEM inspired naming convetion, which although verbose helps in:
+We use a BEM [Block Element Modifier](http://bem.github.io/bem-method/html/all.en.html) inspired naming convetion, which although verbose helps in:

 * easily identifing UI elements, their state and variant in HTML
 * better maintanace through more readable stylesheets